hdralexandru/Khit/README.md

 # Add to project

 _Not currently in any repository.
-When a stable version is reached, it will be uploaded to maven_
+When a stable version is reached, it will be uploaded to Maven._

-_Meanwhile, feel free to copy & explore the project_
+_Meanwhile, feel free to copy & explore the project._

 # License